14

 4

 • One would expect the belt to stretch a bit when new.
 But presumably that stretching would have been pretty much all done in 3 months of regular riding.
 But note that temperature will affect tension as well. ("Chorus of cicadas" sounds like friction.)
-Mar 7, 2012 at 3:16
+Commented Mar 7, 2012 at 3:16

 • @DanielRHicks I doubt the belt stretched, unless it is damaged.
 That is one of the major reasons to go with a belt.
 No stretch.
 Sounds like the iPhone App is inconsistent though, also judging by zenbike's comment to my answer.